10 Tsar Osvoboditel Blvd. 5th floor

-SWIMMING POOL is a non-profit art project space in Sofia focused on artist and curatorial research, collaborative approaches, experimental art education and art politics.
+SWIMMING POOL is a non-profit art project space and organization in Sofia, founded in 2015.
+Its focus lies on artist and curatorial research, collaborative approaches, art education and art politics.
 It is located on a central rooftop with an empty pool built in the 1930’s.

 We organize exhibitions, performances, screenings, events and discussions to support Bulgarian art locally and abroad, while opening up the local context to international artists, curators and writers.
 Our program involves collaborations with similar independent organizations as well as with larger public institutions, at home and across Europe, such as Art in General / New York, David Dale Gallery / Glasgow, Jindřich Chalupecký Society / Prague, Е.М.М.А / Madrid, Alma Mater Gallery at the Sofia University and National Library in Sofia.